Up arrow

 According to the Make Our Schools Safe website, Alyssa’s Law has already been enacted in several states — including New Jersey, Florida, New York, Texas, Tennessee, Utah, Oklahoma, Georgia, Washington, and Oregon — and is under consideration in about 18 others.
 The law is driving a significant shift in school safety protocols and could eventually expand to the federal level.

 Alyssa’s Law is driving major changes in the security industry.
-It has sharply increased demand for compliant panic alarm systems, creating new opportunities for companies focused on school safety.
+It has sharply increased the urgency for schools to adopt compliant systems, calling on providers to respond with safe, reliable solutions.
 Many security providers that haven’t traditionally served the K–12 market are now finding ways to support schools in meeting these new requirements.

-5 ways Alyssa’s Law is impacting U.S.-based security providers:
+5 ways Alyssa’s Law is impacting U.S.-based safety and security providers:

-#1: Increased Demand: Alyssa’s Law has sparked a surge in demand for panic alarm systems and related technologies that enable fast, direct communication with law enforcement and first responders.
-Security providers shouldn’t hesitate to move quickly — schools are actively seeking partners who can meet these new safety expectations.
+1. Increased Demand: Alyssa’s Law has sparked a surge in demand for panic alarm systems and related technologies that enable fast, direct communication with law enforcement and first responders.
+Schools need providers who can act with urgency to meet these safety expectations — because lives depend on it.

-#2: Focus on Compliance: Compliance isn’t optional — it’s the new baseline.
+2. Focus on Compliance: Compliance isn’t optional — it’s the new baseline.
 Security companies must ensure their products and services meet specific Alyssa’s Law requirements, such as silent activation, direct law enforcement connectivity, and the ability to meet regulatory standards.
-Failing to comply doesn’t just risk lost business — it could lead to liability concerns and reputational damage.
+Failing to comply puts schools, students, and staff at risk — and could also expose providers to liability concerns.

-#3: Enhanced Communication Tools: To stay competitive in the school safety space, security providers need to offer advanced communication tools that enable real-time interaction between school staff and first responders.
+3. Enhanced Communication Tools: To truly support schools, providers should offer advanced communication tools that enable real-time interaction between school staff and first responders.
 Features like two-way audio and live video are quickly becoming the new standard.

 When every second counts, every system matters